 The repair or replacement timelines determined during Phase III prioritization can be added to GIS for a visual reminder.
 GIS can also be used to create exhibits for the CIP, as well as for materials for presentations or brochures for the public.
 As pipes or structures are replaced or repaired, the GIS database can be updated to show the new sizes or materials, as well as the install date.
 That way, the City can be sure their system map is up to date to make it easier for maintenance crews, assist with NPDES permitting, better serve residents, and more.

 Do you want to learn more about GIS?
-I can help.
-Contact me today.
+We can help.
+Contact us today.